FISCO-BCOS/FISCO-BCOS-DOC/en/docs/browser/browser.md

 Group name is made to be meaningful and better understandable for group ID.

-Descrption is the further illustration of the name.
+Description is the further illustration of the name.

 ### 4.2 Add node